Comparing the effects of Boltzmann machines as associative memory in Generative Adversarial Networks between classical and quantum sampling: Conclusion and Future work

 \section{Conclusion and Future work}

-This work was inspired by the work of Wilson et al.\cite{Wilson2021}, who trained a classical BM using the D-Wave quantum annealer to generate samples that follow a noisy Gibbs--Boltzmann distribution.
+This study was inspired by the work of Wilson et al.\cite{Wilson2021}, who trained a classical BM using the D-Wave quantum annealer to generate samples that follow a noisy Gibbs--Boltzmann distribution.
 In this work, we specifically examined whether quantum effects due to transverse magnetic fields contribute to the learning of GANs by simulating quantum annealing with QMC, except where it depends on properties specific to the D-wave device.

-To compare with classical learning methods, we investigated whether there is a difference between classical and quantum sampling for learning AAN.
+To compare with classical learning methods, we investigated whether there is a difference between classical and quantum samplings for learning AAN.
 It was reported to be more effective than regular GAN in previous studies\cite{Arici2016}.
-However, the results of our experiment suggest that there is no advantage in the quantum sampling learning method.
-Therefore, we conclude that there would be no quantum effect on the performance of AAN at the level to generate the equilibrium state by different fluctuations.
+However, the results of our experiment suggest that there is no advantage to the quantum sampling learning method.
+Therefore, we conclude that there would be no quantum effect on the performance of AAN at the level of generating the equilibrium state by different fluctuations.
 Meanwhile, from the perspective of algorithm acceleration, there is still a possibility that a quantum annealer can be used to generate samples faster than a classical computer.
 Further studies are required to show how much faster it would operate.
-If any merit of the quantum AAN exists, the difference stems from the nontrivial quantum device as in the previous study investigating the nonequilibrium behavior \cite{Bando2021}.
+If any merit of the quantum AAN exists, the difference stems from the nontrivial quantum device, as in the previous study of investigating the nonequilibrium behavior \cite{Bando2021}.
 We will investigate the performance of the quantum AAN via quantum sampling from the D-Wave quantum annealer in comparison with the result obtained via QMC.

 There are two directions for further research.
 The first is to examine applications to other machine learning algorithms, such as reinforcement learning\cite{ayanzadeh2020reinforcement} and Bayesian statistics.
-The second is to try to apply other quantum sampling methods, such as Ising Born machine\cite{coyle2020born}, to machine learning.
-These studies will contribute to the development of machine learning with quantum computation.
+The second is to try to apply other quantum sampling methods, such as the sing Born machine\cite{coyle2020born}, to machine learning.
+Such studies will contribute to the development of machine learning with quantum computation.